neoforged/Documentation/docs/items/index.md

 For examples, or to look at the various values used by Minecraft, have a look at the `Foods` class.

+To get the `FoodProperties` for an item, call `Item#getFoodProperties(ItemStack, LivingEntity)`.
+This may return null, since not every item is edible.
+To determine whether an item is edible, call `Item#isEdible()` or null-check the result of the `getFoodProperties` call.

 ### More Functionality

 Directly using `Item` only allows for very basic items.
 If you want to add functionality, for example right-click interactions, a custom class that extends `Item` is required.
 The `Item` class has many methods that can be overridden to do different things; see the classes `Item` and `IItemExtension` for more information.
-See also the [Interaction Pipeline][interactionpipeline] for where to begin for right-click behavior.
+See also [below][using] for the most common use cases.

 ### Resources

 If you register your item and get your item (via `/give` or through a [creative tab][creativetabs]), you will find it to be missing a proper model and texture.
 This is because textures and models  are handled by Minecraft's resource system.

 To apply a simple texture to an item, you must add an item model JSON and a texture PNG.
-See the section on [resources] for more information.
+See the section on [resources][resources] for more information.

 ## `ItemStack`s